TMPKKecske/The-entireity-of-SCP-SL-Google-translated-several-times/README.md

 5. Try to not get brain cancer.

 This mod was made by TMPKKecske.
-If you want to report bugs please report it to my email: angrygabor2@gmail.com
+If you want to report bugs please dm me on discord: TMPKKecske#9536